-At the end of the current year, the City had total bonds outstanding of \$5,755,000.
-During the year, the City had a reduction in the long-term debt of \$565,000.
+At the end of the current year, the City had total bonds outstanding of \$6,655,000.
+During the year, the City had an increase in total long-term debt of \$1,201,164.
+The increase was due to the issuance of a \$1,485,000 bond net of payments and amortization of other long term debt.
 More detailed information about the City's long-term liabilities is presented in note IV.
 D. to the financial statements.